vijdan-anjum/localResto/README.md

 The API will have 3 endpoints, and the information is about the 3 endpoints within their parameters
 ### City
 - **city**: return a list of supported countries within the local restaurants in the city
   - **parameter**
     - Id (int): Id of city.
 Required.
     - Name(string): Name of city.
 Required
     - restaurant(array) : return a list of local restaurants in supported city.
 Required
     - verson(int): indicate how many copy the user want to get.
 Optional
-- **restaurant(array)** : return a list of local restaurants in supported city
+- **city/restaurant** : return a list of local restaurants in supported city
   - **parameter**
     - Name(string): Name of restaurant
     - Location(string): Location of restaurant